damienmarchandfr/mailboxlayer-node-client/README.md

 ## Tests

-In order to run the tests, no environment variables need to be set.
-Only Docker needs to be installed.
+In order to run the tests mongoDB and Redis must be installed.

-    yarn run test:docker
+    yarn run test

 or

-    npm run test:docker
+    npm run test

 ## Connectors that can be used with this library